-26A-D. Demographics (for new eligible family members reported during the reporting period)
+13A-D. Demographics (for new eligible family members reported during the reporting period).

 Instruction: Report demographics for all new eligible family members served.
 The total number of individuals in each demographic category should equal the number of new eligible family members served during the reporting period.
 Demographic data should be self-reported by the individual.

-If demographic data are not tracked by the organization, report the individuals in the "Not Tracked" category.
-If demographic data were not self-reported by an individual, report the individual in the "Not Reported" category
+If demographic data are not tracked by the organization, report the number of individuals in the "Not Tracked" category.
+If demographic data are not reported by an individual, report the individual in the "Not Reported" category.